After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

 ## A Few Points

- - You will not lose your config files (e.g. Plex/Sonarr/Radarr libraries, etc) as that is stored in `/opt`, but it is still prudent to have a recent [[backup | Backup and Restore#backup]], anyway.
+ - You will not lose your existing data (e.g. Plex/Sonarr/Radarr libraries, configs, etc) as that is stored in `/opt`, but it is still prudent to have a recent [[backup | Backup and Restore#backup]], anyway.

  - You will not lose any custom/extra Docker containers you have installed since only Cloudbox related apps and Docker containers are rebuilt.